Chaitanya-Pratap-Singh/website/content/Now.md

 * Programming being my passion I am also learning front-end web dev using Tailwind CSS, Bootstrap and React JS from different online resources.
 * I am also fond of reading and I am currently reading The Richest Man In Babylon by George S Clason

-This page is a public declaration and a reminder to myself, and it balances out the goal-driven nature of my [Impossible List](https://collegeinfogeek.com/about/meet-the-author/my-impossible-list/).
+This page is a public declaration and a reminder to myself, and it balances out the goal-driven nature of my life.
 It was inspired by [Derek Sivers](https://sivers.org/now).